 A Lawful Neutral character behaves in a way that matches the organization, authority or traditions they follow.
 They live by this code and uphold it above all else, taking actions that are sometimes considered Good and sometimes considered Evil by others.

 Lawful Neutral characters like rules, order and organization.
 They follow these to the letter for their own sake.
-Moral decisions don’t come into the equation for them so even if they hurt others in carrying out their duty, they feel no guilt, remorse or anguish.
+Moral decisions don’t come into the equation for them so even if they hurt others in carrying out their duty, they feel nothing.
 It’s just business.

-Because a Lawful Neutral character can be emotionless and merciless in following their laws it is easy for them to appear Lawful Evil.
-However, unlike Lawful Evil, they do not take pleasure in their actions, nor are they seeking to spread Evil in society.
+Because a Lawful Neutral character can be emotionless in following their laws it is easy for them to appear Lawful Evil.
+However, unlike Lawful Evil, they do not do it for enjoyment, nor are they seeking to spread Evil in society.

-The Lawful Neutral alignment can be bad when the character seeks to oppress others, eliminate anyone who is different and restrict all free will.
+The Lawful Neutral alignment can be bad when the character seeks to control others, eliminate anyone who is different and restrict all free will.

-A Lawful Neutral character will kill others while defending their allies and will even use poison if ordered to use it on an enemy.
+A Lawful Neutral character will eliminate others while defending their allies and will even use poison if ordered to.
 In fact, they will follow any order given to them by a person in a position of power in the system of order that they follow.

 When in society, a Lawful Neutral character will always act as is fitting for their role and position in society and expects others to do the same.

-As an ally, a Lawful Neutral character is honest and trustworthy and will never betray their comrades.
+As an ally, a Lawful Neutral character is honest and trustworthy and will never break promises to their allies.

 Lawful Neutral character examples